-Reviewer’s Note: This is BPA’s proposed version of the definition of RECs.

-1.9 “Renewable Energy Certificates” or “RECs” means the certificates, documentation, or other evidence that demonstrates, in the tracking system selected under section 5 of this exhibit, the ownership of Environmental Attributes.
+Reviewer’s Note: This is BPA’s proposed version of the definition of RECs.2.6 “Renewable Energy Certificates” or “Renewable Energy Credits” or “RECs” means the tradeable certificates, credits, documentation, or other evidence that demonstrates: (1) that the electricity was generated from a renewable energy generating unit and (2) proof of ownership of such generated electricity in a REC tracking system.
+One megawatt-hour of energy generation from a resource is associated with one REC.

 Reviewer’s Note: After the October 9 workshop, BPA received a written comment from the Planned Product Group with the following suggested edits to the definition of RECs

-“Renewable Energy Certificates” or “Renewable Energy Credits” or “RECs” means the tradeable certificates, credits, documentation, or other evidence that demonstrates: (1) the electricity was generated from a renewable energy generating unit and (2) proof of ownership of such generated electricity in a REC tracking system.
+“Renewable Energy Certificates” or “Renewable Energy Credits” or “RECs” means the tradeable certificates or credits created in a tracking system (e.g. WREGIS) that demonstrates: (1) the electricity was generated from a renewable energy generating unit and (2) proof of ownership of such generated electricity in a REC tracking system.
 One megawatt-hour of energy generation from a resource is associated with one REC.

+2.7 “Retire” or “Retirement” means an action taken to remove a REC from circulation within a REC tracking system.

+3. ENVIRONMENTAL ATTRIBUTE INVENTORY AND ACCOUNTING

+As described in section 1 of this exhibit, Environmental Attributes are defined by various jurisdictions.
+The Parties acknowledge that the Environmental Attribute accounting outlined below will be provided consistent with physical deliveries of power.

+3.1 Environmental Attribute Accounting Process

+Starting after issuance of the Final ROD of the BP-29 power rate 7(i) Process, and after the issuance of the Final ROD in each subsequent routine power rate 7(i) Process thereafter through the term of the Agreement, BPA shall conduct an Environmental Attribute Accounting Process for each upcoming Rate Period.

-REC
+3.2 REC Inventory Accounting

+No later than April 15, 2030, and by each April 15 over the remaining term of this Agreement, BPA shall calculate its Inventories for RECs generated during the prior calendar year based on the Attribute Pool from the applicable Environmental Attribute Accounting Process.

+3.3 Emission Accounting

+As an outcome of the Environmental Attribute Accounting Process, BPA will provide emission accounting information and, if applicable, will provide such information consistent with state rules.

-3. «CUSTOMER NAME»’S SHARE OF TIER 1 RECS
+4. CUSTOMER’S SHARE OF RECS